TB or not TB? That is No Longer the Question

-I am diagnosed with shistosomiasis, the second most common tropical disease next to malaria, that somehow no one’s ever really heard of.
-Shisto, as it’s so lovingly referred to among those of us who now know it well, can live in the body for up to 40 years.
+I am diagnosed with schistosomiasis, the second most common tropical disease next to malaria, that somehow no one’s ever really heard of.
+Schisto, as it’s so lovingly referred to among those of us who now know it well, can live in the body for up to 40 years.
 The parasite can cause some major damage.
 Amazingly, the treatment is only one day, but as the worms die, the body can react in a variety of ways.
 I spend the next several days asleep.
-Doctors tell me it will be months for my body to adjust to life without the shisto present in my body.
-Unfortunately, that I have to start the TB meds before then.
+Doctors tell me it will be months for my body to adjust to life without the schisto present in my body.
+Unfortunately, I have to start the TB meds before then.
 It's likely I won't feel like I've got my body back until the TB medication finishes.
 More days pass.
 During a follow up appointment at which I’m expecting my new TB treatment, I leave with a prescription for a broad-spectrum antibiotic because something is still out of balance.
 The doctor determines that I’ll try the 9-month treatment for latent TB once I finish the course of antibiotics.
 I’m told I can return to site.

 Panic sets in.
 Many conversations take place.
 I decide that starting TB meds back at site, in light of my reaction to the last medication, is a non-negotiable.
 Living in a rural village several kilometers off a paved road precludes me from accessing proper medical care should another reaction occur.
 I will start the TB meds in the capital.
 The antibiotics are uneventful until I get what feels like a cold during the last two days of the therapy.
 The doctors attribute the symptoms to my body being “drug naïve” and the medication increased my susceptibility to illness.
 Three days later, symptoms disappear and I start my 9 months of TB medication without incident.